-However, the bugs don’t die instantly, it can take as long as two weeks for the bedbugs to finally die.
+However, the bed bugs don’t go away instantly.
+It can take as long as two weeks for them to finally die.

 Since the diatomaceous earth comes in powder form, you can spray it over all the infested edges of the carpet.

-After application, leave it on the carpet for at least a week for you to see any result.
+After application, leave it on the carpet for at least a week for you to see any results.
 As such, ensure it’s moved to a room with minimal foot traffic.

 |Severity of Infestation||Treatment Method|

 |Light infestation||Vacuum the carpet|